-Penal Code 135 PC is the California statute that makes it a crime for a person willfully to destroy or hide any evidence in a legal proceeding.
+Penal Code 135 PC is the California statute that charges a person with willfully destroying or hiding evidence that may be relevant to a trial, investigation or other legal proceeding.
 This section is a misdemeanor and can carry penalties of up to 6 months in county jail.

 - Shoplifting a sweater, but then throwing it in a dumpster two days later after learning of an investigation.

 - Deleting incriminating files from a computer's hard drive during a criminal fraud trial.

 - While on trial for DUI, deleting several photos from one's phone that show the person drunk with friends hours before his arrest.

 A defendant can raise a legal defense to challenge accusations of destroying evidence.
 Some common defenses include:

 - no legal proceeding.

 - custody in the county jail for up to six months, and